Everything You Need To Know To Become A Ramen Expert

 For something a bit lighter on the stomach, Shio Ramen is the best choice.
 That’s because the soup is not as thick and fatty as most other ramen.
 Together with salt, which is used as the basic ingredient for the soup, chicken bones and pork bones are often used in the soup broth.
 However, they aren’t boiled as deeply as in other ramen.
 This results in a more delicate flavor.
 Tanmen, a popular type of Shio Ramen, is especially beloved by the ladies as it is topped with a mountain of fresh vegetables.

 Miso: The Heartwarming Ramen

-Miso Ramen first came to life in the fifties when customer at a small eatery in Sapporo asked the cook to put ramen noodles in his tonjiru (miso soup with pork meat).
+Miso Ramen first came to life in the fifties when a customer at a small eatery in Sapporo asked the cook to put ramen noodles in his tonjiru (miso soup with pork meat).
 Today, miso ramen is often mixed with pork bone broth and pork lard to keep you warm during the winter.
-Corn and butter are often used as topping, which you will not often see in another ramen.
+Corn and butter are often used as toppings, which you will not often see in another ramen.
 Make sure to slurp down a bowl yourself next time you visit Sapporo!

 Tonkotsu (Pork Bone Broth): The Heavyweight Ramen

 You could say that Tonkotsu Ramen is what cream sauce is to spaghetti.
 The deeply boiled pork bones create a thick, creamy soup.
 Without a doubt, it’s the heaviest on the stomach among the basic ramen soups.
 Although Tonkotsu Ramen – which has its origins in Kyushu – is arguably the most popular sort of ramen today, it was not until the nineties that it became popular throughout the country.
 Head down to Fukuoka to find great tonkotsu ramen.

 Tsukemen: Another way to serve ramen

 Tsukemen puts the main focus on the noodles rather than the soup.
 For that reason, they’re served separately to dip in the soup.
 Noodles for tsukemen are usually thicker than that of standard ramen, and are cooled down to create an extra firmness.
 This version of ramen was invented by Kazuo Yamagishi of Taishoken Ramen in 1955, who passed away in April 2015.